Bootstrapping Exchangeable Random Graphs: Proofs

 \subsection{Proof of Theorem \ref{empirical graphon bootstrap}}

-We can upper bound (\ref{empirical graphon boostrap formula}) by
+We can upper bound (\ref{empirical graphon bootstrap formula}) by

 The third term goes to 0 by Proposition \ref{convergences of myP}.
 The second term goes to 0 by Proposition \ref{convergence of variance}.
 All that remains is to bound the first term.
-We can do this using a Berry-Esseen inequality for U-statistics, keeping in mind that $\myP{G_n^*}$ is strictly a U-statistic, conditional on $G_n$, because once the $\epsilon_i^*$ are specified there is no more randomness in $\myP{G_n^*}$.
+Note that to do so, we cannot simply invoke Proposition~\ref{convergences of myP}, because the empirical graphon $\hat{h}$ is random and changing with $n$.
+Instead, we bound the first term using a Berry-Esseen inequality for U-statistics, keeping in mind that $\myP{G_n^*}$ is strictly a U-statistic, conditional on $G_n$, because once the $\epsilon_i^*$ are specified there is no more randomness in $\myP{G_n^*}$.
 To ease notation, for $\mathbf{i} \in S_n(p)$ define

 and note that

 Therefore, by \citet{Janssen-CLT-for-von-Mises-statistics}, we have that

 where